 Finally, Part (c) shows the impact of real-time pricing contracts on the social cost of solar.
 Adding customers on real-time pricing adds to the social value.
-For instance, conditioning on 20% solar, adding 75% of customers to real-time pricing contracts adds \$11.1 in social surplus per MWh of solar produced (the dashed line).
-Yet, a very similar total benefit of real-time pricing is present even in the absence of solar.
-Thus, overall, real-time pricing has a negligible effect in changing the social costs of large-scale solar.
+For instance, without solar, having 75% of customers on real-time pricing contracts adds \$36 million to annual social surplus relative to having no real-time pricing (the dashed line).
+Yet, a very similar total benefit of real-time pricing arises in the presence of solar.
+Thus, real-time pricing has a negligible effect in changing the social costs of large-scale solar.